 Autism, Communication and Motivation for Students in the Special School

-For children and young people who have autism and learning difficulties, the difficulties relating to communication can often be magnified.
-Many autistic children and young people have significant difficulties with speaking, language and communication.
+For autistic children and young people with learning difficulties, the difficulties relating to communication can often be magnified.
+Many autistic children and young people have significant difficulties with speaking, language, and communication.

 1. The student must see a reason to communicate (Why).

-This is encouraged by the use of motivating materials and activities combined with creating situations in which he or she must communicate to make something happen.
+This is encouraged by using motivating materials and activities combined with creating situations in which he or she must communicate to make something happen.

 2. The student must have a means to communicate (How).

 The student may need to be taught the communicative behaviour needed, and visual supports for such communication will need to be available.

 • Understand the various modes of communication used by students with learning difficulties.

 • Recognise that visual supports, as tools of communication with and for students, are critically important.

 • Understand the need to differentiate the visual support to meet specific needs in definite areas thus helping the student to understand you and develop his or her expressive means.

 • Understand how to use engagement as the starting point for communication.